Revalidation at a glance

 Important: previous CPD entries

-The current CPD system, at www.uptodate.org.uk, will become read-only on 1 April 2018.
+The current CPD system, at www.uptodate.org.uk, is now read-only.
 It will be taken offline on 1 June 2018 and all content will be deleted.

 Is there any guidance on carrying out and recording revalidation activities?